NutritionAugust 6, 2024

 Your provider reviews all of this during the 60-minute consultation.
 If you have high inflammatory markers, the plan may start with a strict anti-inflammatory protocol.
 If you have specific deficiencies (low B12, low vitamin D, low magnesium), we address those through both food and supplementation.
 If food sensitivities are suspected, we may run additional testing or start an elimination protocol.

 The plan evolves as your body changes.
 Follow-up labs show what's improving and what still needs work.
-Ongoing support from the care team means you're never guessing.
+Ongoing support from the care team means you're not left guessing.

 You don't need to overhaul everything at once.
-Patients who make these changes consistently see improvements in their labs within 60 to 90 days:
+Patients who make these changes consistently see improvements in their lab work within 60 to 90 days:

-Replace seed oils with olive oil or avocado oil.
-This single swap reduces a major source of omega-6 inflammatory fats in the average American diet.
+Swap seed oils for olive oil or avocado oil.
+This single change reduces a major source of omega-6 inflammatory fats in the average American diet.

 Eat protein at every meal.
 Aim for 25 to 30 grams per meal.
-Protein stabilizes blood sugar, supports lean muscle, and helps with satiety.
-Good sources: eggs, wild fish, grass-fed beef, chicken, turkey, and Greek yogurt.
+Protein stabilizes blood sugar, supports lean muscle, and keeps you full longer.
+Good sources: eggs, wild fish, grass-fed beef, chicken, turkey, Greek yogurt.

 Add one extra serving of vegetables daily.
 Most people eat two to three servings.
 Getting to five or more changes your fiber intake, micronutrient levels, and gut diversity.